Written by: Olivera Tolimir

 It’s tricky because of the letter lj that shows up twice.
 This sound will make your life difficult if you don’t master it.

 Why?
 Because it sounds similar to l, which exists in English (Laura, love).
 So, many who start learning the Serbian language pronounce it the same as l.
-Then, their teacher tells them it sounds like a combination of and sounds.
+Then, their teacher tells them it sounds like a combination of l and y sounds.

 You shouldn’t.

-Although, in Latin script, the letter lj looks like and j written together, when we write it in Cyrillic, we can see it’s a whole different letter.
+Although, in Latin script, the letter lj looks like l and j written together, when we write it in Cyrillic, we can see it’s a whole different letter.
 So, this is L in Cyrillic: Л, while this is LJ: Љ.

 So, how should I pronounce it then?! – you may wonder.